2014 ANNUITY RATES

 Good question!
 Yes, annuities both fixed and variable are included in estate-taxed assets.

-With 2013 approaching, many families and their financial, tax and legal consultants are weighing major estate planning decisions.
+With 2015 approaching, many families and their financial, tax and legal consultants are weighing major estate planning decisions.
 A short-term window of opportunity may be closing.
-The relatively low estate tax rates we have now may soon disappear, along with one of the largest federal tax breaks available in decades.
+The relatively lower tax rates we have now may soon disappear, along with some of the largest federal tax breaks available in decades.

 Estate taxes are at 80-year lows.
 At the end of 2010, Congress reset the estate, gift and generation-skipping tax (GST) rates at 35% and raised the lifetime federal gift, estate and GST tax exemptions to $5,120,000 until January 1, 2013.
 Some Capitol Hill legislators want to see these rates retained, even made permanent.
 Two other scenarios may be more likely.1,2

 In the first scenario, the Bush-era tax cuts expire at the end of 2012 and it becomes 2001 all over again: the lifetime estate and gift tax exemptions fall to $1 million and estate taxes are reset to 55% (60% for some households).3

 In the second scenario, Congress makes good on President Obama’s request to turn the clock back to 2009: estate taxes reset to a top rate of 45% with a $3.5 million personal exemption.
 (The lifetime gift tax exemption would still fall to $1 million.)3